awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/deploy/deploy.md

 Before we test our application, we should check our replicas are running on the right nodes.

-Your next task is to confirm the replicas of the **monte-carlo-pu-service** are running in the right nodes.
+Your next task is to confirm the replicas of the **monte-carlo-pi-service** are running in the right nodes.
 You can use [Kubectl cheat sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#viewing-finding-resources) as a reference.

 {{%expand "Show me a hint for implementing this." %}}